TomTremerel/XGBoost_Churn_Prediction.github/README.md

 The third part is the building of the model.
 The specifity here is that I learned how to use the sci-kit learn pipeline method which allows to implement a sequence of data transformers.
 Then I used a supervised model classifier : XGBoostClassifier.

+This model begins with building a decision tree and then enhances itself by incorporating other models such as Random Forest and gradient optimization.

 We have an accuracy rate of 97% on the test set.